yuu89hf/charterB/README.md

 ---

-## ✨ What is charterB?
+## ✨ What is CharterB?

-**charterB** automates the tedious task of generating personalized certificates in bulk.
-Upload your template image, drop a CSV of recipient names, position the text with pixel-level precision on an interactive canvas — then download a ready-to-print ZIP file, all in your browser.
+**CharterB** automates the tedious task of generating personalized certificates in bulk.
+Upload your template image, drop a CSV of recipient names, position the text with pixel-level precision on an interactive canvas — then download a ready-to-print ZIP file, all securely processed in your browser and generated on a modular, Object-Oriented Laravel backend.

 ---